 What Happens If You Don’t Rotate Your Tires?

-Without regular tire rotations, your tires won’t last as long, meaning you’d have to replace them more often (that’s a lot of money!).
-Plus, unevenly worn tires make your vehicle more difficult to control, especially when you drive in inclement weather.
+Without regular tire rotations, your tires may not last as long, meaning you may have to replace them more often (that’s a lot of money!).
+Plus, unevenly worn tires may make your vehicle more difficult to control, especially when you drive in inclement weather.

 What Does a Tire Rotation Entail?